ncail/noaa-lighthouse-problem/README.md

 ### Data requirements

 - **Data format**: Since the purpose of the program is to analyze the discrepancies between time series water level datasets, the data processed by the program should contain water level measurements with the corresponding timestamps over some time period.
 The data files must be in CSV format which will provide the data in columns.
 - **Data columns**: The program will assume that the datetime and water level columns are the first and second columns in the data files, respectively.
-It will also assume that the first entry in the columns are the column names, and not data points.
+It will also assume that the first row in the data files is the header row.

 ### Dependencies